agungks74/pertamina-stock/replit.md

 ## Overview

 This is a full-stack dashboard web application built to replicate a Pertamina (Indonesian oil company) operational status monitoring interface.
 The application displays real-time status information for terminal, kilang (refinery), and intransit operations with visual charts and status indicators.
+The dashboard now features pixel-perfect responsive design matching the provided reference design with mobile and tablet optimizations.

 ## User Preferences